lwgkzl/BR-Agent/README.md

 # BR-Agent

-This is the repository of our IJCAI'2022 paper: "'My nose is running.''Are you also coughing?': Building A Medical Diagnosis Agent with Interpretable Inquiry Logics".
+*This is the repository of our IJCAI'2022 paper: "'My nose is running.''Are you also coughing?': Building A Medical Diagnosis Agent with Interpretable Inquiry Logics".*

-The codes and data will be released within a few days.
+## Installation：

+pip install tianshou==0.3.0
+pip install pgmpy
+pip install pytorch=1.4

+## Running :

+cd Train/
+python dx_train_norm.py for Dxy dataset